E3-JSI/model-SloMET-ATOMIC-2020/README.md

 This command will read the `dvc.yaml` file and execute the stages accordingly, taking any dependencies into consideration.

+### Results

+The results folder contain the files for both evaluating the generations and the evalution results.
+File `results/pred_generations_gens_scores.jsonl` show the performance of the model based on various metrics.

 ## 📦️ Integrated models

+This project support the following models:

+- [macedonizer/sl-gpt2][sl-gpt2]

 ## 🚀 Using the trained model

+When the model is trained, use the scripts below to load the model and tokenizer:

 ```python
 # Importing the GPT2 modules from huggingface/transformers